Darwin Core Data Package guide

 1.2 Status of the content of this document

-All sections of this document are normative (define what is required to comply with the standard), except for sections that are explicitly marked as non-normative (support understand but are not binding).
+All sections of this document are normative (define what is required to comply with the standard), except for sections that are explicitly marked as non-normative (support understanding, but are not binding).

 1.3 RFC 2119 key words